prometheusCo/cordova-plugin-packages-list/README.md

 You must justify its usage during app submission.
 This plugin should only be used if your app falls under one of the accepted categories, such as:

-* Antivirus or security apps
+- Antivirus or security apps
-* Device management apps
+- Device management apps
-* Parental control apps
+- Parental control apps
-* File managers or search tools that require broad app visibility
+- File managers or search tools requiring broad visibility

+---

 ## License

 MIT